red-collar-official/flutter_kore/docs/di.md

 Or you can also use full <b>Instance</b> annotation.

 It is required to define input type for instances.
-By default <b>Map<String, dynamic>?</b> is used.
+It is passed as generic argument.

 Singleton instances belong to global scope.

 There are several predefined scopes - global, unique and weak:

-1) Global scope holds singleton instances;
+1) Global scope (<b>BaseScopes.global</b>) holds singleton instances;
-2) Weak scope holds objects that can be accessed from anywhere as long as some mvvm instance connected to it;
+2) Weak scope (<b>BaseScopes.weak</b>) holds objects that can be accessed from anywhere as long as some mvvm instance connected to it;
-3) Unique scope always create new instance.
+3) Unique scope (<b>BaseScopes.unique</b>) always create new instance.

 You can define your own scopes.

+In this case instance in this scope will be alive as long as there is object that depend on this instance.
+It is similar to <b>BaseScopes.weak</b> behaviour, but in subcontainer, rather than in global container.

-If you annotate class as <b>lazySingleton</b> it will be created only when accessed first time.
+If you annotate class as <b>lazySingleton</b> it will be created in global scope, but only when accessed first time.

 Here are some examples: